raymondworkshop/raymondworkshop/README.md

 Hi, I'm Raymond ZHAO Wenlong.
 I am an Engineer and Founder@Bean based in Hong Kong.
-I like building products, teams, and ourselves.
+I like building ourselves, teams, and products.

 I was a Tech Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).